Turn your musical achievements and commitment into a scholarship award.

 Due to Hamline's central location in the Twin Cities, students have the opportunity to explore a wide variety of musical communities and opportunities.
 The Music Department's commitment to historical, theoretical, and cultural studies is coupled with learning opportunities beyond the classroom including study abroad, internships, and individual research.

 Prospective students who wish to apply for music scholarships will first need to apply online.
 A select group of applicants will be chosen to audition with the Music Scholarship Selection Committee in Sundin Music Hall.

-In order to be placed in the ensemble that best fits each musician, new students are invited to sign up for auditions at the beginning of the semester.
+In order to be placed in the ensemble, piano studio, or voice studio that best fits each musician, new students are invited to sign up for auditions at the beginning of the semester.